aliamassi/fcm-notification/README.md

 FIREBASE_PROJECT_ID=your-firebase-project-id
 ```

-The default config values are defined in `config/firebase.php` fileciteturn1file4.
+The default config values are defined in config/fcm.php.
+After publishing, you can find the file at config/fcm.php.
 ## Usage

 Use the `FirebaseNotification` facade or inject `AliAmassi\FcmNotification\FirebaseClient`.